Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: General Boundary Condition

-The entirely real energy eigen values are obtained in the topologically trivial phase $\delta_1 > \delta_2$ for certain region in the parameter space.
+The entirely real energy eigenvalues are obtained in the topologically trivial phase $\delta_1 > \delta_2$ for certain region in the parameter space.
 The contour plot of real band gap in the `$\epsilon-\delta_3$' plane is shown in Fig. \ref{bg_obc}.
-The complex eigen values appear and the real band gap closes beyond $\delta_3 \approx .8$ for the chosen values of $\delta_1=1, \delta_2=.4$.
-In the topologically nontrivial phase ($\delta_1 < \delta_2$), the real and imaginary eigenvalues are shown as a function of $\delta_3$ for fixed $\epsilon=.3$ in Figs. \ref{re_obc} and \ref{im_obc}, respectively.
+In the trivial phase, complex eigenvalues emerge, and the real band gap closes beyond a critical value of $\delta_3$, which depends on the BLG parameter $\epsilon$.
+Comparing Fig.~(\ref{bg_obc}) with Fig.~(\ref{bg1_pbc}), we observe that this critical value of $\delta_3$ coincides with the value at which the band gap closes under PBC.
+In the topologically nontrivial phase ($\delta_1 < \delta_2$), the real parts of the eigenvalues are plotted as a function of $\delta_3$ for fixed values of $\epsilon=0.3$ and $\epsilon = 0.5$ in Figs. \ref{re1_obc} and \ref{re2_obc}, respectively.
+The corresponding complex eigenvalues as a function of $\delta_3$ for $\epsilon = 0.3$ and $0.5$ are shown in Fig.~(\ref{im_obc}).
 Both the real and imaginary eigenvalues are symmetric with respect to the $Re(E)=0$ and $Im(E)=0$ axes, respectively.
 This is a manifestation of the particle-hole symmetry in the system.
 The imaginary eigenvalues appear in conjugate pairs up to around $\delta_3 \approx .8$ and vanish beyond this value.

+The real and imaginary parts of the eigenvalues are plotted as functions of $\epsilon$ in Figs.~\ref{eigval_eps_obc_real} and \ref{eigval_eps_obc_imag}, respectively.
+The isolated state appearing between the two bands indicates the presence of an edge state.
+From Figs.~(\ref{re1_obc}),(\ref{re2_obc}), and (\ref{eigval_eps_obc_real}), we observe that the edgestate persists despite small variations in the parameters $\delta_3$ and $\epsilon$.
+This indicates that the existence of edgestate is robust under the variation of $\delta_3$ and $\epsilon$.

 The appearance of complex eigenvalues is a signature of existence of edge states.
 The edge states for $\delta_1 < \delta_2$ and various values of $\delta_3, \epsilon$ are shown in Fig. \ref{edgestate_obc}.
 The wave-functions are localized at the edges.
 The localization of states is symmetric around the edges for $\epsilon=0$ , and are shown in Figs. \ref{es3} and \ref{es4}.
 The asymmetric edge states appear for $\epsilon \neq 0$ and shown in Figs. \ref{es7} and \ref{es8}.
 The edge states vanish around $\delta_3 \approx .8$ for which imaginary eigenvalues disappear.